Brooks Young Band

-Brooks Young Band is a New England-based rock and blues band from Concord, New Hampshire fronted by lead vocalist/lead guitarist Brooks Young.
+Brooks Young Band is a New England–based rock and blues band from Concord, New Hampshire fronted by lead vocalist/lead guitarist Brooks Young.
 Current band members include, guitar/backing vocals Mike Liane and bass guitar/backing vocals Charles (Chaz) Mitchell.

 In April 2010, the Brooks Young Band released their first full-length studio album entitled Counting Down featuring the guitar work of Gibson Signature Artist Johnny A. on the title track of the album.
 The album was recorded at Rocking Horse Studio in Pittsfield, New Hampshire.

-The Brooks Young Band has performed with notable acts including Grammy Award Winning, King of the Blues BB King, blues legend James Cotton, blues harmonica player James Montgomery, Violinist Boyd Tinsley of Dave Matthews Band and multicultural American funk and soul band Robert Randolph and the Family Band, J. Geils of The J. Geils Band, Huey Lewis and the News, Southside Johnny & The Asbury Jukes, Barry Goudreau of Boston and Michael Carabello of Santana.
+The Brooks Young Band has performed with notable acts including Grammy Award Winning, King of the Blues B. B. King, blues legend James Cotton, blues harmonica player James Montgomery, Violinist Boyd Tinsley of Dave Matthews Band and multicultural American funk and soul band Robert Randolph and the Family Band, J. Geils of The J. Geils Band, Huey Lewis and the News, Southside Johnny & The Asbury Jukes, Barry Goudreau of Boston and Michael Carabello of Santana.

 In 2017 Brooks has added to that list such artists as Blues Great Robert Cray, George Thorogood & The Destroyers, 70's legends 3 Dog Night and Badfinger as well as Woodstock alum 10 Years After."